stschiff/compvar-workshop-docs/contents/02_pca/pca.rst

 Now go ahead and prepare a parameter file according to the layout described above...

 .. hint:: Put all filenames with their absolute path into the parameter file.
-To prepare the parameter file, you can use the so-called "Heredoc" syntax in bash, if you are familiar with it (as done in the solution notebook ``02_pca_bash``).
+To prepare the parameter file, you can use the so-called "Heredoc" syntax in bash, if you are familiar with it (as done in the solution notebook ``bash_commands``).
 Alternatively, you can use the Jupyter file editor to create the parameter file.

 ... and run smartPCA using the command ``smartpca -p <PARAMS_FILE>``